CoBUG/SlideShows/HAST.markdown

 # Example Config

-For the sake of the example, assume we have two machines (fbsdA and fbsdB) and both have a `/dev/da0` disk which contains the data we want to sync.
+For the sake of the example, assume we have two machines (fbsd_h1 and fbsd_h2) and both have a `/dev/da0` disk which contains the data we want to sync.

 The config file (/etc/hast.conf) must be the same on both the primary and secondary machines!